Samsung/tizen-docs/docs/application/web/guides/personal/calendar.md

 ## Prerequisites

-To enable your application to use the calendar functionality:
+To enable your application to use the calendar functionality, follow these steps:

 1. To make your application visible in the official site for Tizen applications only for devices that support the calendar feature, the application must specify the following feature in the `config.xml` file: